 My HTML5 Experiments:

 A physics based music experiment.
+Another toy.
 Draw lines that represent note values and then drop balls affected by gravity to play those notes.

 I created this using Game Maker 8 in June 2011 originally available as a Windows .exe only.
 Now I have faithfully ported it to HTML5 and it works perfectly on desktop browsers.
 Doesn't work yet on touch screen devices - The line drawing goes a bit crazy!